ardean/jsRemote-cli/README.md

 I use this package to control my Windows PC (hooked up to a projector) from my mac.

 Sadly I could not find a way to start the service automatically at boot time.
-On my Desktop is a shortcut to a "start jsremote" batch file `run as Admin enabled`.
+On my Desktop is a shortcut to a "start jsRemote" batch file `run as Admin enabled`.

 This package should work with `Linux` / `Mac` / `Windows` but is **only tested** on Windows.